-\end{thmletter} However, the $k$-th Tjurina numbers with $ k \geqslant m_0 $ are not merely determined by the weights.
+These formulas offer precise ways to calculate the $k$-th Milnor and Tjurina numbers under the specified conditions and provide valuable insights into their dependence on the weights and other relevant parameters.

+However, it is important to note that the situation changes when we consider the $k$-th Tjurina numbers with $k \geqslant m_0$.
+In such cases, these numbers are not simply determined by the weights alone.
+This indicates that there are additional factors or complexities that come into play when dealing with larger values of $k$, and further research would be needed to fully understand and characterize the behavior of these invariants in such scenarios.
 As the $k$-th Tjurina numbers are more complicated to formulate, we describe the both numbers for all $ k \geqslant 0 $ by means of Hilbert-Poincar\'{e} series

 respectively.
 The main goal of this paper is to derive the formulas of these series which can be viewed as a natural continuation of Milnor-Orlik theorem. \begin{thmletter} Let $ f $ be a weighted homogeneous polynomial and assume that $V(f) $ is an isolated hypersurface singularity.
 Denote by $ m_i $ the multiplicity of $ f_i = \frac{\partial f }{\partial x_i} $ and set $ m_{i,j} = \min \{m_i, m_j \}$.
 Then the series $ \mathbb{M}_f(t) $ and $ \mathbb{A}_f (t) $ are given by the following formulas: